joshhornby/joshhornby.github.io/_posts/2025-06-02-improve-llm-prompting.md

 title: Improve LLM prompts using LLMs
 date: 2025-06-02 08:00:00
 tags: [ai, developer-experience]
-description: "Experimenting with ways to improve how I interact with large language models (LLMs) like ChatGPT.
-Prompting is a surprisingly high-leverage task, where small tweaks often lead to disproportionately better results.
-Recently, I've been using a simple but powerful workflow to improve the quality of my prompts, especially for more technical or complex tasks."
+description: "Small changes to a prompt often make a large difference to the output.
+This is the workflow I use to improve my own prompts, especially for technical tasks."
 sitemap:
     priority: 0.7
     changefreq: 'monthly'
-    lastmod: "2025-06-02 T19:00:00+01:00"
+    lastmod: "2026-08-02T08:00:00+00:00"
 ---

 I've been experimenting with ways to improve how I interact with large language models (LLMs) like ChatGPT.
-Prompting is a surprisingly high-leverage task, where small tweaks often lead to disproportionately better results.
-Recently, I've been using a simple but powerful workflow to improve the quality of my prompts, especially for more technical or complex tasks.
+Small changes to a prompt often make a large difference to the output.
+This is the workflow I've settled on for improving my prompts, especially for technical or complex tasks.

 ## Setting up a prompt engineering environment

-1. **Create a new "project" in ChatGPT** - Using this as a dedicated workspace as it gives you a clean context where the model can remember your interactions, which is important when iterating on prompt design.
+1. **Create a new "project" in ChatGPT** - A dedicated workspace gives you a clean context where the model remembers your earlier interactions, which matters when you're iterating on a prompt.
 2. **Upload context** - I use [Google's Prompt Engineering whitepaper](https://www.kaggle.com/whitepaper-prompt-engineering) as the foundation.
-It contains concise principles and techniques that help shape effective prompts.
-Upload it directly as a file into the project, so the model can refer back to it
+It sets out the principles and techniques concisely.
+Upload it as a file into the project so the model can refer back to it.
-3. **Set instructions** - Then, I define system instructions to steer the model's behaviour.
-Here's an example of the kind of instruction I'll set:
+3. **Set instructions** - Then define system instructions to steer the model's behaviour.
+Here's the kind of instruction I'll set:

     ```text
     You are a tool to generate excellent prompts that will greatly improve